thanosba/Creating-a-phishing-page---simple-steps-for-dummies-PhP-/README.md

 2. Right click on the website and choose “page source” .
 Now you can see the whole script of the website.

 3. Copy the whole script and paste it into a text file.
-Press Cntrol+F and type ” action “.
+Press Control+F and type ” action “.
-Here in the case of “www.facebook.com “. the script line that has “action” looks something like this. action=”https://www.facebook.com/login.php?login_attempt=1“ Now replace everything inside the quotes with ” login.php”. so it will look like action=”login.php“
+Here in the case of “www.facebook.com “.
+The script line that has “action” looks something like this. action=”https://www.facebook.com/login.php?login_attempt=1“.
+Now replace everything inside the quotes with ” login.php”.
+So it will look like action=”login.php“

 4. Save the file as index.html.